| |

 Ali’s ‘sakhawat’ (generosity).
 The same day after

-‘magrib namaaz’, Rasulullah (S.A.W.) decided to do the
+‘magrib namaaz’, Rasoolullaah (S.A.W.) decided to do the

-sudden decision both Maulatena Fatema and Maulana Ali were distressed
+sudden decision both Maulaatona Faatemah and Maulana Ali were distressed

 as there was no food in their house.
-Nevertheless Ma Fatema prayed
+Nevertheless Ma Faatemah prayed

 to Allah to safeguard her household’s honour and her prayers